 #2 - Skott Evo 2 Gloves

-The Skott Evo 2 is one of those gloves that guarantees protection on your palms.
+Wearing weightlifting gloves like the Skott Evo 2 is one of those that guarantee protection on your palms.
 It has a unique 3D design making it suitable for both male and female weightlifters.
 It’s truly best for beginners and amateurs alike.

 Skott has actually been created by fitness experts who have over 30 years of experience.
 They’ve been designing gear that’s would better every athlete, beginner, and enthusiast.